khangtictoc/khangtictoc.github.io/_posts/english/2025-06-11--docker--quick-review.md

 **🟦 Bridge Network (default)**

-> **NOTE**: Unlike *default bridge network*, a container run on *customed created bridge network* can resolve IP address by container name.
+> **NOTE**: Unlike *default bridge network*, a container run on *self-created bridge network* can resolve IP address by container name.

 Features:
-- Use embedded Internal DNS server `127.0.0.11`
+- Use embedded Internal DNS server `127.0.0.11`, inspect `/etc/resolv.conf`
 - Use NAT mechanism

 Testing steps:
-- Create or use default bridge network
+- Create new or use the default bridge network
-- Create 2 containers use this network
+- Create 2 containers using this network
-- Ping each others, if customed network is used, we can perform ping on *container name*
+- Ping each others, if self-created network is used, we can perform ping on *container name*

 **🟦 Host Network**

 Features:
-- Use WSL2/Docker Desktop’s DNS.
+- Use WSL2/Docker Desktop’s DNS, inspect `/etc/resolv.conf`
 - No separate interface.
 No NAT.
 Use host machine's network.

 Testing steps: